Bindery Operator: Job Description, Duties and Requirements

 Machines must be checked before and after each project for possible defects.
 They must be cleaned prior to being used on new projects.
 Bindery operators also perform regularly scheduled maintenance checks on all equipment.

 Most bindery operators begin with nothing more than a high school diploma or GED.
-Most bindery operators get experience through on-the-job training.
-There are baccalaureate degrees available for bindery operators and a listing of accredited schools can be found through The Accrediting Council for Collegiate Graphic Communications, Inc. Most programs are for general graphic communications, but they do teach basic bindery and finishing.
+They get experience through on-the-job training.
+There also are baccalaureate degree programs for bindery operators; a listing of accredited schools can be found through The Accrediting Council for Collegiate Graphic Communications, Inc. Most programs are for general graphic communications, but they do teach basic bindery and finishing.